mohit11R/Planetary-API/README.md

 ## Benefits of an ORM (Object–relational mapping)

-1. Works with Python objects, not SQL
+1. Works with Python objects, not SQL.
-2. Allows you to switch your database easily
+2. Allows you to switch your database easily.
 3. You can control the structure of your database from your code, which can be managed by a revision control system like Git.
-4. Supports multiple databases platforms
+4. Supports multiple databases platforms.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------